-There is a configuration parameter which protects a build configuration from the TeamCity-initiated clean checkout,
+To protect a build configuration from the TeamCity-initiated clean checkout, you can set the

-When using a custom checkout path, TeamCity will not clean the checkout directory when VCS settings are changed, and it will fail a build instead.
+When using a custom checkout path, TeamCity will not clean the checkout directory when VCS settings are changed — it will fail a build instead.
 To ignore clean checkout and proceed with incremental checkout, use the

 teamcity.agent.failBuildOnCleanCheckout=ignoreAndContinue parameter for a project or build configuration.
-Do this only if you're absolutely sure that the sources in the checkout directory are in the correct state.
+Do this only if you are absolutely sure that the sources in the checkout directory are in the correct state.

 The same applies to the broken personal builds.
-When the sources become dirty and the option is set, TeamCity will fail the build instead of running a clean checkout.
+When the sources are corrupted and this option is set, TeamCity will fail the build instead of running a clean checkout.
 You can clean the working copy via

-p4 clean, for instance, and try to continue with the
+p4 clean and try to continue with the

-ignoreAndContinue value after this (you can run a custom build with the specified configuration parameter).
+ignoreAndContinue value after this (to run a custom build with the specified configuration parameter).